Variational Transfer Learning using Cross-Domain Latent Modulation: Experiments

 CDLM can transfer the target images to be source-like.
 Then, for the adaptation tasks, joint or decoupled task learning can be used, and a supervised classifier trained on the source images along with their labels can also be applied to recognize the target images.
 We adopt a joint task classifier.
 The parameters of the task classifier $\bm \theta_T$ are jointly learned with the update of $\bm \phi$ and $\bm \theta$.
 The performance of domain adaptation for the different tasks is shown in Table~\ref{table:ch4_accuracy}.
 There are 4 scenarios and 7 tasks.
 Each scenario has bidirectional tasks for adaptation except LineMod.
 For LineMod, it is adapted from a synthetic 3D image to real objects.
 For the same adaptation task, we cite the accuracy from the corresponding references; otherwise, some tasks' accuracy is obtained by training the open-source code provided by authors with suggested optimal parameters for a fair comparison.

-From Table~\ref{table:ch4_accuracy}, we can see that our method has a high advantage over the baseline and the source-only (lower bound) accuracy, and its performance is only a little lower than the target-only accuracy (upper bound) on both adaptation directions.
+From Table~\ref{table:ch4_accuracy}, we can see that our method has an obvious advantage over the baseline and the source-only (lower bound) accuracy, and its performance is only a little lower than the target-only accuracy (upper bound) on both adaptation directions.
 In comparison with other models, our model has the best performance for most tasks.
 The CDLM has higher adaptation accuracies for the scenarios with a seemingly large domain gaps, such as MNIST$\rightarrow$MNISTM and Fashion$\rightarrow$FashionM.
 For the 3D scenario, our model's performance is a little lower than PixelDA~\cite{Bousmalis2017} and DATL~\cite{Hou2022} but outperforms all the other methods.
 In PixelDA, the input is not only source images but also depth image pairs.
 It might be helpful for the generation.
 Also, the results show that DATL has better performance for some tasks such as MNISTM$\rightarrow$MNIST and LineMod3D to Real.
-This is possibly due to the better intermediate generation by DATL in these scenarios.
+This is possibly due to the better intermediate generation by DATL in these scenarios, but its computational complexity is much higher.